 Many of our customers purchase on-boarding, training, and consulting services, and utilize other tools and Payments, which are designed to help customers enhance their ability to attract, engage and delight their customers using our CRM Platform.
-Professional services and other revenue accounted for 2% of total revenue for three and six months ended June 30, 2022, 3% of our total revenue for the three months ended June 30, 2021, and 4% of our total revenue for the six months ended June 30, 2021.
+We also generate revenue from a number of revenue-share agreements with other companies based on mutually agreed upon terms.
+Professional services and other revenue accounted for 2% of total revenue for three months ended March 31, 2023 and 3% of our total revenue for the three months ended March 31, 2022.